Skip to content

 For the UA Reign Lifter, I think most lifters and athletes should be safe going true to size with this shoe.
 Their length fits true and they have a narrow-to-neutral width.

-I think if you wear Under Armour shoes now, and more specifically the UA TriBase Reign shoes and enjoy their fit, then you should resonate with the fit of the Reign Lifter as the last feels pretty similar.
+I think if you wear Under Armour shoes now, and more specifically the TriBase Reign shoes, and enjoy their fit, then you should resonate with the fit of the Reign Lifter, as the last feels pretty similar.

 For narrow and neutral-width feet, I don’t think you’ll have an issue with this model’s fit.
 If you have wide feet, then you may want to tread lightly when investing in this shoe.

-The toe box of this model isn’t the widest and with its heavier upper construction, I don’t think it’s going to stretch out a ton over time.
-I’d also be hesitant with sizing up due to the strap sitting a little lower on the midfoot which could be problematic for heel slip.
+The toe box of this model isn’t the widest, and with its heavier upper construction, I don’t think it’s going to stretch out a ton over time.
+I’d also be hesitant with sizing up because the strap sits a little lower on the midfoot, which could be problematic for heel slip.

 If you have additional questions about the sizing and fit of the UA Reign Lifter, drop a comment below and I can help you out accordingly.